TusharNarale/InterviewTest.DriverData/README.md

 This document illustrates the project implementation approach.

+During the project implementation, I have used below SOLID principles such as Dependency inversion, Single responsibility, Open-close Principle.
+Also, factory design pattern is used for creating instances of Analysers, DataReader and DataParser.

 # Task 1 Analysers
 ## Task 1.1 Delivery driver implementation
  -Added DriverConfiguration entity to hold delivery driver configuration that is used to calculate rating and total duration.